 Wild animals are declining catastrophically and for many species the numbers have halved in a relatively short period.
-This is almost entirely due to habitat loss from massive increases in the human population, especially in Africa.
+This is almost entirely due to habitat loss with the growing pressure for land as the human population numbers increase, especially in Africa.

 Many of the forests and wilderness areas where animals once lived in abundance have now been lost to destructive logging, intensive farming and human settlement.
 Animals are being displaced, losing their former rangelands and falling victim to wanton killing, retaliatory attacks or poaching.